wpgp/peanutButter/README.md

 ```

 ## Contributing
-The _peanutButter_ R package was developed in the WorldPop Research Group within the Department of Geography and Environmental Science at the University of Southampton.
+The _peanutButter_ R package was developed by the WorldPop Research Group within the Department of Geography and Environmental Science at the University of Southampton.
 Funding was provided by the Bill and Melinda Gates Foundation (INV-002697).
-Ecopia.AI and Maxar Technologies (2020) provided high resolution building footprints based on recent satellite imagery.
-The _peanutButter_ R package and web application was developed by Doug Leasure.
-Claire Dooley developed the source rasters of building counts and urban/rural settlements (WorldPop et al. 2020).
-Maksym Bondarenko maintains WorldPop's Shiny web server.
+Maxar Technologies and Ecopia.AI (2020) provided high resolution building footprints based on recent satellite imagery.
+Gridded age-sex data were provided by the WorldPop Global High Resolution Population Denominators Project led by Alessandro Sorichetta with funding from the Bill and Melinda Gates Foundation (OPP1134076).
+Development of the _peanutButter_ R package was led by Doug Leasure.
+Claire Dooley developed the source rasters of building counts and urban/rural settlements.
+Maksym Bondarenko maintains WorldPop's Shiny server.
 Professor Andy Tatem provides oversight of the WorldPop Research Group.

 **Suggested citation:**
 Leasure DR, Dooley CA, Bondarenko M, Tatem AJ.
 2020. peanutButter: An R package to produce rapid-response gridded population estimates from building footprints, version 0.1.0.
 University of Southampton. <a href="https://github.com/wpgp/peanutButter" target="_blank">doi:10.5258/SOTON/WP00667</a>